WorldBoxOpenMods/Documentation-en/BasicConcept/ModConfiguration.md

 [Callback Example](https://github.com/WorldBoxOpenMods/ModExample/blob/master/content/ExampleActions.cs)

-To be attention, changes of mod configuration will be applied after configuration window closed instead of realtime.
+Please note, in-game changes to the mod configuration will be applied after you close the configuration window, not in real-time.

-Except above, you need to provide locale for `groupId` and `Id`.
-As for how to provide locale, you can see [Multilingual](Multilingual.md)
+Except above, you need to provide locale definitions for `groupId` and `Id`.
+Please see [Multilingual](Multilingual.md) for how to provide locale definitions.